CeliaBenquet/Project_ADA/README.md

 # Questions for TAa
 - How to map our values on a world map seperated by country boundaries.
 Is there a way to link the country names to an area on the map (Folium, implemented map)?
+- Is there any particular tool other than linear metrics for trend observation ?